grpc/proposal/L125: python-absl-logging-support.md

 xxxxxxx
 ## Abstract

-This proposal describes the cahnges necessary to add absl logging support in gRPC Python hence solving the user warning:
+This proposal describes the changes necessary to add absl logging support in gRPC Python hence solving the user warning:

 ```sh
 WARNING: All log messages before absl::InitializeLog() is called are written to STDERR